followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/onSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [selectionChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Events/#selectionChanged) event.
+A function that is executed when a layer element is selected or the selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->
-When implementing a handling function, use the object passed to it as its parameter.
-Among the fields of this object, you can find the selected/deselected layer element.
-An object that represents this element has fields and methods documented in the [Layer Element](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Layer_Element/) class description.

-To identify whether a layer element has been selected or deselected, call its [selected()](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Layer_Element/Methods/#selected) method.
-Pass **true** or **false** to this method to select or deselect the marker.
+To identify whether the selection has been applied or canceled, call the layer element's [selected()](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Layer_Element/Methods/#selected) method.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->